JetBrains/lets-plot-compose-demos/README.md

 ./gradlew build
 ```

-In the `Run configurations` toolbar:
+In the `Run Configurations` toolbar:
-- Select `compose-android-min` or `compose-android-median` application
+- Select `compose-android-min`, `compose-android-median`, or other _AndroidApp Run Configuration_
 - Select the `Android` device
 - Click `Run`